Huegoxaga/notes/finance/related-concepts.md

   - Purchases are relatively small and frequent
   - retaliation by other firms for cheating is more certain and more severe
   - Less competition from firms outside the cartel
+- If we assume that there is perfect collusion amongst the firms the entire market acts like one big monopoly
+  - Perfect competition amongst the firms in an oligopoly market is the other exemtre situation, the price output combination will be exactly the same as the perfectly competitive market in the long run
+  - In reality the long run price will be in between the above two cases

 ##### Dominant Firm Model